m-mcardle/GasMeUp/server/README.md

 # GasMeUp - Server

 This directory contains the code for the Node.js server for the application.
 It will return data for the current gas prices and data from Google's APIs.
+It will also fetch from fueleconomy.gov to provide data about vehicles and their gas milage.

 <hr>
 <br>